cleitonsouza01/trade/docs/api/trade.operation_container.md

     * identify_daytrades_and_common_operations()

-- Prorate a group of taxes proportionally for all daytrades and common operations, if any, by using the method:
+- Prorate a group of commissions proportionally for all daytrades and common operations, if any, by using the method:

-    * prorate_fixed_comissions()
+    * prorate_comissions()

-- Find the appliable taxes for the resulting positions by calling this method:
+- Find the appliable rates for the resulting positions by calling this method:

-    * find_fees_for_positions()
+    * find_rates_for_positions()

 ### Attributes:
 + date: A string 'YYYY-mm-dd' representing the date of the operations on the container.
 + operations: A list of Operation instances.
-+ comissions: A dict with discount names and values to be deducted from the operations.
++ commissions: A dict with discount names and values to be deducted from the operations.
 + daytrades: a dict of Daytrade objects, indexed by the daytrade asset.
 + common_operations: a dict of Operation objects, indexed by the operation asset.

 ### Properties

 #### total_comission_value(self):
-Returns the sum of values of all comissions.
+Returns the sum of values of all commissions.

 #### volume(self):
 Returns the total volume of the operations in the container.